Princeton University Ranking – Introduction

 You probably assume you know the Princeton University ranking, especially since the school is so prestigious.
 But answering the question, “What is the Princeton University ranking?” is a bit more complicated.
 There is no definitive Princeton University ranking, nor is there a straightforward Princeton rating.
 Instead, you’ll find a different Princeton ranking depending on where you look.

 There are various sources for national college rankings that often assign different ranks to schools.
 Below, we’ll go over three of the most trusted sources for national college rankings to see how each of them places the Princeton University ranking.

 Princeton University ranking in Forbes

 Forbes is a business magazine that is published eight times a year.
 Forbes college rankings are released annually, ranking the top 500 colleges in the nation.
-The variables which get factored into the Forbes college rankings include alumni salary, debt, graduation rate, return on investment, and the Forbes American Leaders list.
-This year’s Princeton University ranking in Forbes is #4.
-However, in a new analysis of the economic returns students receive from attending college, the Princeton ranking is #1.
-As you can see, depending on what variable you favor, the Forbes college rankings may shift.
+The variables that are factored into the Forbes college rankings include alumni salary, debt, graduation rate, return on investment, and the Forbes American Leaders list.
+This year’s Princeton University ranking in Forbes is #1.
+And, in a new analysis of the economic returns students receive from attending college, the Princeton ranking is #1 as well.
+As you can see, according to the Forbes college rankings, Princeton is at the very top.

 Princeton University ranking in US News

 Next, US News is another trusted publication that releases national college rankings each year.
 You can use US News to evaluate the schools on your college list.
 The most popular US News college rankings is their Best National Universities list.
 Factors included in the US News college rankings include graduation and retention rates, social mobility, and undergraduate academic reputation, among many others.
 This year, the Princeton University ranking in US News in their Best National Universities list was #1, a position it has enjoyed for over a decade.
 US News college rankings also put Princeton at #2 for Best Value, #3 for Best Undergraduate Teaching, and more.